 That’s why I think the best strategy is to update the new property as soon as possible.

 What to do now?

-In this way, the transition will be gradual and will allow you to become familiar with the new user interface and above all start collecting data in the new property, thus increasing the level of significance of future analyses and future reports.
+There are a lot of topics to go over and new configurations to update, it’s really important to get started now.
+This way the transition will be gradual and allow you to get familiar with the new user interface and start collecting data in the new property, thus increasing the level of understanding of future analyses.